ilpropheta/ilpropheta.github.io/README.md

 # Timeline

-Here is a list of *some* notable events happened in my professional life:
+Here is a list of *some* notable events possibly influencing my professional life (most of them are sort of "first time I did *X*"):

 - 2000
   - written my first line of Pascal, at school